kaylatozier/kaylatozier.github.io/README.md

 In my research, I am also incredibly committed to published accessible and inclusive work.
 As an educator, I strive to teach a range of learning styles and be a safe and transparent mentor to all.

-> "The past is the key to the future"

 ## **Education**

 * ### Ph.D.
 Earth and Environmental Sciences
 #### _Columbia University, New York, NY_
 ##### _Sept.
 2024 - Present_

 * ### M.S.
 Oceanography
 #### _University of New Hampshire_